 The MCS/COVID project survey is now closed

-We thank those who have participated in our online survey on the impacts of COVID-19 health measures.
+We thank those who have participated in our short online survey.
 The survey is now closed.
 Your participation will help improve the quality of life of those experiencing MCS and improve understanding of the condition in the current health context.
 For those still in the process of completing the survey, you will still be able to submit your response.

 Please visit this page often for new updates on the MCS/COVID project!

 During the COVID-19 pandemic, individuals with multiple chemical sensitivity (MCS) have faced unique challenges, as the increased use of disinfectants and cleaning products due to public health measures has heightened risks and difficulties for this population.

 ASEQ-EHAQ presents a qualitative study that delves into these challenges, examining the impact of the pandemic on the quality of life for people living with MCS and exploring potential solutions to address their needs.
 The research aims to raise awareness, inform policymakers, and encourage accommodations to better the lives of those with MCS.
 To participate in the study, click the link here to access the survey.

 Physical distancing measures and lack of access to public spaces are likely to worsen the social impacts and isolation for those with MCS.
 Disinfectants and cleaning agents can trigger MCS symptoms, meaning that this population may require additional precautions to maintain their health.
 The MCS population is also vulnerable to severe COVID-19 cases, as many of them are over 50 years old and have one or more chronic conditions.